- JOIN | SUPPORT TSHA

 CLICK CREEK.
 Click Creek rises in Paris just south of Loop 286 and east of Farm Road 1497 in central Lamar County (at 33°38' N, 95°32' W) and runs south for seven miles to its mouth on Hickory Creek, just northeast of Biardstown (at 33°33' N, 95°31' W).
 The surrounding flat to gently sloping terrain is surfaced by dark clay that supports grasses interspersed with some oak and hickory.
 The stream is named for Mathias Click, an early owner of the land.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vista K. McCroskey, "Click Creek," accessed April 25, 2017, http://www.tshaonline.org/handbook/online/articles/rbcfp), accessed March 11, 2014.
-Uploaded on June 12, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vista K. McCroskey, "Click Creek," accessed April 25, 2017, http://www.tshaonline.org/handbook/online/articles/rbcfp.